Mattilsynet/map-cronjob-provider-wc/README.md

 > Disclaimer: This is WIP, use in your environment at your own risk.

+# Note
+There are two packages in this github repo:
+1. github.com/mattilsynet/map-cronjob-provider-wc:v{m:m:p}
+2. github.com/mattilsynet/cronjob:{m:m:p}

+1. Is the provider you'll link to from your wadm
+2. Is the wit package `wash wit fetch` will use to fetch dependencies in your /wit/deps folder as part of your wash build command

 # How to use the cronjob provider in your application